 - Vacuum up the dust and clean surfaces with sugar spray and a damp cloth.

 - Once dry, use a traditional wood primer or undercoat, or a specialist melamine or universal primer.

-- Choose an eggshell paint finish for the doors, which will be hardwearing.
+- Choose a suitable paint for kitchen cabinets; an eggshell paint finish for the doors will be hardwearing.

 - Use a small roller or paint brush to apply the paint in confident, long strokes.